jhirvioja/kreittiopas/frontend/README.md

 - kreittiopas.fi/admin

 An admin panel, which allows the user to add, edit, delete posts and toggle the visibility of a post.
 Pretty much very very basic stuff you would want from a CMS.
 There is no error handling on adding a post (or: data to the Firestore) which makes the admin panel feel extremely dangerous.
-Did not implement image uploading, the preferred way of adding a photo is just linking it as a url.
+Did not implement image uploading, the preferred way of adding a photo is just linking it as an url.

 ### Static pages